palaa159/Docs/3rd Party Software/05-BrainBay.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/Third_party_software/BrainBay_COM3_checked.png?raw=true" width="50%">

 Exit out of the device configuration window.
-A image corresponding to your OpenBCI board should have appeared in your design window, like below.
-Re-open the configuration window at any time by right-clicking on the image.
+A icon corresponding to your OpenBCI board should have appeared in your design window, like below.
+Re-open the configuration window at any time by right-clicking on the icon.

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/Third_party_software/BrainBay_COM3_checked.png?raw=true" width="50%">